-- a review of applicable legislation, safeguards, policies, and procedures; and
+- A review of applicable legislation, safeguards, policies, and procedures

-The IPC will also request that public bodies complete the IPC’s Privacy Breach Investigation Questionnaire (Questionnaire).
+The IPC will also request that government institutions and local authorities complete the IPC’s Privacy Breach Investigation Questionnaire (Questionnaire).
 The Questionnaire is described later in this resource.

 When Employee Snooping is Suspected